-Various species were harvested in Scotland, Wales and Ireland to make laverbread, and cultivated in countries such as Japan, Hawaii and the Philippines as a sea vegetable.
+Laver seaweed has traditionally been harvested in Scotland, Wales and Ireland to make laverbread, and cultivated in countries such as Japan, Hawaii and the Philippines as a sea vegetable.

 The name Porphyra is the Greek word for a purple-red colour, although the plant can also be olive-green or chocolate-black.

 Welsh laverbread (bara lawr) is also known as Welsh caviar, apparently without any irony, by older people in Wales.

 Traditionally eaten for breakfast, with bacon dripping or with cockles, in early times it was even added as a seaweed puree to oatmeal.

-…if one has grown up eating laverbread for breakfast…it is difficult to do without it”.
+…if one has grown up eating laverbread for breakfast…it is difficult to do without it.

 In Ireland, where the plant was called by many names, including sleabhac, it could be eaten from the pot sometimes with a piece of bacon, or from the pan with a knob of garlic butter.